 - Swim instructors

-If you do not carry CGL and are legally liable for an incident—whether it is property damage, bodily injury, or personal injury or reputational harm—then you are 100% responsible for any of the costs involved.
-If the incident goes to trial, those costs would include trial fees, paying the judgment, and punitive damages.
+If you do not carry CGL and are legally liable for an incident—whether it is property damage, bodily injury, personal injury, or reputational harm—you are 100% responsible for any of the costs involved.
+If the incident goes to trial, you can expect those costs to skyrocket because they include trial fees, judgment, and punitive damages.

 How to Get Commercial General Liability Insurance

 - Reach out to a broker or agency.
 Many carriers will contract with a broker or agency to sell their insurance.
 The broker will work with you to help you find the best policy for your business needs—and at the best price.
 Also, working with a broker is one of the best ways to save money on business insurance.
-If you want options, then check out our roundup of the leading business insurance brokers.
+Check out our roundup of leading business insurance brokers if you want options.

 - Use an insurance referral service.
-Similar to a broker, a referral service will consider your business needs and pair you with the best broker available.
+Like a broker, a referral service will consider your business needs and pair you with the best broker available.

 How to Get Proof of General Liability Insurance

-To get a certificate of liability (COI), you’ll need to contact your insurance provider and request one.
+To get a certificate of liability (COI), you must request one from your insurance provider.
 Some insurance companies can generate one instantly or through an app.
 Meanwhile, others will require you to either submit a request in writing or reach out directly to your agent to have them initiate the process.

-If you work in an industry where you frequently need to produce proof of insurance, you’ll want to ensure the process is quick and simple.
-Next Insurance is a provider that gives you the ability to instantly create and share COIs online or via its app.
+If you work in an industry where you frequently need to produce proof of insurance, you’ll want to ensure the process is quick and straightforward.
+Next Insurance is a provider that allows you to create and share COIs online or via its app instantly.
 You can learn more about it through our review of Next Insurance.

 Frequently Asked Questions (FAQs)